PiiaMiia/subscription-backend/README.md

 # Introduction

+Backend server is deployed to DigitalOcean instance: at http://188.166.58.182/api

 Dropwizard applications are developed using maven, so first make sure you have that set up.
 Instructions can be found here: https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html.
 I used IntelliJ for developing and building this project, so I recommend using this for packaging the project.